Unit 7: When PINNs Meet PDEs

 Heat Equation: A Sanity Check

 The 1D diffusion equation \partial_t u = \alpha\,\partial_x^2 u on [0, 1]\times[0, 2] with a Gaussian initial bump and zero boundaries.
-Vanilla PINNs handle this well — useful as the first concrete implementation.
+Vanilla PINNs handle this well, making it a useful first concrete implementation.

 using NeuralPDE, Lux, ModelingToolkit, Optimization, OptimizationOptimJL